Reviews

 Image credit: Lenovo

-Opening the laptop, we can see that the display comes with a very narrow bezel especially on the sides which makes the display more immersive.
+Opening the laptop, we can see that the display comes with a very narrow bezel especially on the sides, which makes the display more immersive.
 The display also retains the webcam and supports physical switching.
 Another attractive function of this laptop is a feature that allows the notebook to automatically turn on when users open the top surface.
 This can be set in Lenovo Computer Manager or Lenovo Vantage.
 The Lenovo Legion 5i supports opening up to 180°.
 Although this form is generally not available and it can be regarded as a bonus point.

 The keyboard region of this notebook uses a frosted plastic material and it has a relatively small keyboard.
 At the bottom left corner of the notebook, there is a QR code for Lenovo’s enjoyment service.
 This is followed by stickers for AMD Ryzen, Radeon, and Nvidia GeForce RTX.
 The power button is at the top center of the keyboard area while the touchpad is quite smooth which aids easy navigation.